 Modern zoning and building code verification operates across distributed data platforms.
 Architectural patterns typically include:

-• Data fabric and indexing: a unified access layer abstracts heterogeneous data stores (GIS servers, BIM repositories, document stores, regulatory portals) to provide consistent queries and versioned results.
+- Data fabric and indexing: a unified access layer abstracts diverse stores (GIS, BIM, documents, regulatory portals) to provide consistent queries and versioned results.

-• Event-driven data flows: real-time or near-real-time updates from zoning amendments, code updates, or permit status changes propagate through event buses to agents and workflow managers.
+- Event-driven data flows: amendments, updates, and permit-state changes propagate through event buses to agents and workflow managers.

-• Orchestrated microservices: independently deployable services encapsulate data access, code interpretation, geometry processing, and workflow state management, enabling scalable and resilient operation.
+- Orchestrated microservices: independently deployable services encapsulate data access, code interpretation, geometry processing, and workflow state management for scalability and resilience.

-• Provenance and audit trails: every decision, tool invocation, and data transformation is recorded with immutable metadata to support regulatory audits and design reviews.
+- Provenance and audit trails: every decision, tool invocation, and data transformation is recorded with immutable metadata to support audits and reviews.

-• Security and access control: multi-tenant and jurisdiction-aware policies guard sensitive design data, with role-based and attribute-based access controls integrated into workflow orchestration.
+- Security and access control: multi-tenant and jurisdiction-aware policies guard sensitive design data with RBAC/ABAC integrated into orchestration workflows.

 Data Management, Knowledge, and Provenance